 Locum overpayments are reimbursed directly from the primary care administrator (PCSE in England).

 Guidance can be found on the Primary Care Support England website.

 England and Wales

-- Your employer pension contribution is paid by the practice.
+- Your employer pension contribution is paid by the practice to you.

-- You need to forward this amount (based on 14.38% of the 90% pensionable amount), plus your own contribution, to PCSE (local health board in Wales) via forms A and B.
+- You need to forward this amount (currently limited to 14.38% of the 90% pensionable amount), plus your own contribution, to PCSE (local health board in Wales) via forms A and B.

 - Although the employer contribution has increased to 20.68%, you need to continue to request only 14.38% from any employer as the remainder will be made up by the Treasury directly.

 - Your employer contribution is paid by your primary care organisation as long as you continue to satisfy the relevant scheme conditions for being a locum.